aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-images/search-and-get-images-from-pdf-document/_index.md

 To search a whole document for images:

-1. Call the Pages collection’s Accept method.
+1. Call the Pages collection's Accept method.
 The Accept method takes an ImagePlacementAbsorber object as a parameter.
 This returns a collection of ImagePlacement objects.
 1. Loop through the ImagePlacements objects and get their properties (Image, dimensions, resolution and so on).

 The following code snippet shows how to search a document for all its images.